• Skip to primary navigation

 A bird’s eye view of Jasper – photo provided by Tourism Jasper credit Celina Frisson

-In all honesty, given the lengthy drive to and from Jasper, a weekend getaway won’t give you near enough time.
+In all honesty, given the lengthy drive to and from Jasper, a weekend getaway won’t give you nearly enough time.
 In fact, if you are a lover of outdoor adventures – we recommend a week!
 But for this itinerary, we’ve settled on a bunch of juicy recommendations for how to spend the perfect 3 days in Jasper.

 Before we get into the details of your Jasper National Park itinerary, it’s important to figure out where you’re going to stay.
 Thankfully, the town of Jasper has plenty of wonderful accommodation options, and no matter your budget, there are choices to suit your needs.